In this explainer, we will learn how to describe the formation of different types of polymers and list common examples and uses.

 We can imagine that this is one monomer:

-And that these are three separate monomers:
+And that these are five separate monomers:

 A chemical that can be formed from similar chemical units (monomers) that join together.